RPi-Distro/pi-gen/README.md

  3. From any web browser on same local network (i.e. laptop or tablet), access Raspberry Pi UI via urlrelay.com/go
  4. Web browser will show Raspberry Pi desktop.
  5. Jamulus will automatically launch at startup.
- 6. If JAMULUS_SERVER was configured, Jamulus will automatically connect (and shutdown after JAMULUS_TIMEOUT minutes)
+ 6. If JAMULUS_SERVER is set, Jamulus will automatically connect (and shutdown after JAMULUS_TIMEOUT minutes)
  7. Double-click on a jamming app desktop icon:
    -- "Jamulus Start" to launch Jamulus.
    -- "SonoBus Start" to launch SonoBus.